grahamjh99/VisionDrive/part-01/capstone-part-01.md

 This deliverable will provide you with guidance to help you select an awesome topic and begin to build a polished Capstone project.

-**Goal**: Host a lightning talk presentation describing at least two proposed project ideas and associated data, goals, audiences, and metrics.
+**Goal**: Host a lightning talk presentation describing at least two project proposals, including associated data, goals, audiences, and metrics.

 ---